-Additionally, the “fruit of the poisonous tree” doctrine holds that otherwise admissible evidence, testimony, or even confessions may be excluded from trial if they resulted from an illegal search or some other constitutional violation.
-For example, a suspect is arrested and tells police where to find the gun used to commit the crime.
-But if he wasn't read his Miranda Rights or police ignored his pleas to speak to his lawyer, the gun may later be deemed inadmissible in court.
+For example, a suspect gets arrested and tells police where to find the gun used to commit the crime.
+If the suspect did not get his Miranda Rights before questioning or the police ignored his pleas to speak to his lawyer, the gun would likely be inadmissible in court.

 Exceptions to the Exclusionary Rule

-There are certain instances where evidence may still be admissible even when police overstep the boundaries or fail to follow protocol, including the following exceptions:
+Evidence is still admissible in certain instances even when police overstep the boundaries or fail to follow protocol.

-- Inevitable Discovery: If the judge rules that an illegally seized piece of evidence eventually would have been discovered through legal means, it may be admitted.
+If the judge rules that an illegally seized piece of evidence eventually would have been discovered through legal means, it's still admissible.
 For instance, an officer illegally enters a suspect's home and finds a cocaine lab.
-The occupant already was a suspect and police were about to request a search warrant for his home.
-If a judge concludes that a normal police investigation would have likely uncovered that same evidence without the illegal entry, the evidence may be admissible.
+The occupant was already a suspect, and police were about to request a search warrant for his home.
+If a judge concludes that a routine police investigation would have likely uncovered that same evidence without the illegal entry, the evidence is likely admissible.

-- Good Faith: If an officer has every reason to believe he is acting within the limits of the law, then some procedural errors may be overlooked.
-For example, police search a suspect's home based on what they honestly and reasonably believed to be a valid search warrant.
-Unfortunately, the warrant suffered from a technical legal defect that police were unaware of.
-Since the police acted in good faith, the evidence derived from the search warrant may not necessarily be excluded in court.
-If police had known about the defect (or should have known), then the evidence may still be excluded.
+If an officer believes he is acting within the limits of the law, then some procedural errors may be overlooked.
+For example, police search a suspect's home based on what they honestly and reasonably believe is a valid search warrant.

-- Independent Source: If a source (other than the officer who illegally seized evidence) would have provided that same evidence, a court may rule it admissible.
-This is similar to the inevitable discovery exception.
+A court may rule it admissible if a source other than the officer who illegally seized evidence would have given that same evidence.
+This is like the inevitable discovery exception.
 For example, police illegally search a suspect's home and find documents showing that she is the mastermind of a large-scale internet scam.
 But later that day, an informant sends the same documents to the police.
-The evidence may be admissible, since an independent source provided the same evidence.
+The evidence is admissible since an independent source provided the same evidence.

 Get Help With Evidence Suppression From a Skilled Defense Attorney

-If you've been charged with a crime, the outcome of your trial is going to depend on the evidence admitted in court, whether favorable or unfavorable.
-As early as possible, you should have a skilled criminal defense attorney in your corner evaluating the evidence and, where possible, moving to suppress harmful evidence.
-A criminal defense attorney taking these pro-active steps may just make the difference in the criminal proceeding against you.
+If someone has charged you with a crime, the outcome of your criminal trial will depend on the evidence admitted in court.
+A skilled criminal defense attorney can check the evidence and move to suppress illegal evidence.
+Taking these proactive steps may make a difference in the criminal proceedings against you.